mlr-org/mlr3extralearners/.github/pull_request_template.md

 Delete as appropriate:

-This is a regression or classification learner, I have assigned pat-s to review this.
+* This is a regression or classification learner, I have assigned pat-s to review this.
-This is a survival or density learner, I have assigned RaphaelS1 to review this.
+* This is a survival or density learner, I have assigned RaphaelS1 to review this.

 ----

-# Other  {#other}
+# Other